-- Provide good air circulation around the eggs while pre-warming. - Allow 6 to 12 hours for pre-warming.
+- Provide good air circulation around the eggs. - Allow 6 to 12 hours for pre-warming.

 Automatic Egg Turning:

 Your Surehatch Incubator is automatically set to turn the eggs every hour by tilting the egg traysforwards and backwards.
 Make sure that once you have loaded eggs that the EGG TURNER is Switched ON